App Comparison

 Todoist handles team collaboration well.
 You can share projects, assign tasks to team members, comment on tasks, and set due dates for others.
 The Business plan adds admin controls and team-level reporting.

-Microsoft To Do supports shared lists, but it’s not designed for deep team project management.
-For that, Microsoft points users toward Microsoft Planner or Microsoft Project.
+Shared lists are available in To Do, but deep team project management isn’t what the app is built for.
+Microsoft directs those needs toward Microsoft Planner or Microsoft Project.
 To Do works best as a personal productivity layer within a larger Microsoft workflow.

 If team collaboration is a top priority, Todoist is clearly the stronger standalone option.
 According to PCMag’s Todoist review, its team features earn consistently high marks for small to mid-sized teams.